patternfly/patternfly-react/packages/react-core/src/demos/CardView/examples/CardView.md

     super(props);

     this.handleCheckboxClick = this.handleCheckboxClick.bind(this);
-    /* this.handleSelectClick = this.handleSelectClick.bind(this); */

     this.state = {
-      cardInfo: [
-        {
-          id: 1,
-          name: 'Patternfly',
-          description:
-            'PatternFly is a community project that promotes design commonality and improves user experience.',
-          icon: pfIcon
-        },
-        {
-          id: 2,
-          name: 'ActiveMQ',
-          description:
-            'The ActiveMQ component allows messages to be sent to a JMS Queue or Topic; or messages to be consumed from a JMS Queue or Topic using Apache ActiveMQ.',
-          icon: activeMQIcon
-        },
-        {
-          id: 3,
-          name: 'Apache Spark',
-          description: 'This documentation page covers the Apache Spark component for the Apache Camel.',
-          icon: sparkIcon
-        },
-        {
-          id: 4,
-          name: 'Avro',
-          description:
-            'This component provides a dataformat for avro, which allows serialization and deserialization of messages using Apache Avro’s binary dataformat.
-Moreover, it provides support for Apache Avro’s rpc, by providing producers and consumers endpoint for using avro over netty or http.',
-          icon: avroIcon
-        },
-        {
-          id: 5,
-          name: 'Azure Services',
-          description:
-            'The Camel Components for Windows Azure Services provide connectivity to Azure services from Camel.',
-          icon: azureIcon
-        },
-        {
-          id: 6,
-          name: 'Crypto',
-          description:
-            'For providing flexible endpoints to sign and verify exchanges using the Signature Service of the Java Cryptographic Extension.',
-          icon: saxonIcon
-        },
-        {
-          id: 7,
-          name: 'DropBox',
-          description:
-            'The dropbox component allows you to treat Dropbox remote folders as a producer or consumer of messages.',
-          icon: dropBoxIcon
-        },
-        {
-          id: 8,
-          name: 'JBoss Data Grid',
-          description:
-            'Read or write to a fully-supported distributed cache and data grid for faster integration services.',
-          icon: infinispanIcon
-        },
-        {
-          id: 9,
-          name: 'REST',
-          description:
-            'The rest component allows to define REST endpoints (consumer) using the Rest DSL and plugin to other Camel components as the REST transport.
-From Camel 2.18 onwards the rest component can also be used as a client (producer) to call REST services.',
-          icon: restIcon
-        },
-        {
-          id: 10,
-          name: 'SWAGGER',
-          description: 'Expose REST services and their APIs using Swagger specification.',
-          icon: swaggerIcon
-        },
-        {
-          id: 11,
-          name: 'a'
-        },
-        {
-          id: 12,
-          name: 'b'
-        },
-        {
-          id: 13,
-          name: 'c'
-        },
-        {
-          id: 14,
-          name: 'd'
-        },
-        {
-          id: 15,
-          name: 'e'
-        },
-        {
-          id: 16,
-          name: 'f'
-        },
-        {
-          id: 17,
-          name: 'g'
-        },
-        {
-          id: 18,
-          name: 'h'
-        },
-        {
-          id: 19,
-          name: 'i'
-        },
-        {
-          id: 20,
-          name: 'j'
-        }
-      ],
       filters: {
         products: []
       },
       res: [],
-      cardChecks: {
-        key1: false,
-        key2: false,
-        key3: false,
-        key4: false,
-        key5: false,
-        key6: false,
-        key7: false,
-        key8: false,
-        key9: false,
-        key10: false
-      },
       selectedItems: [],
       areAllSelected: false,
       /* checkedListAll: [], */